Updated On: 14 Apr, 2026

 To keep all your business activities on track, you must try your hands at Kylas Sales CRM which can give you an overview of everything related to your business and customers in one single place.

 As the name suggests, pre-sales are all those activities that happen before a sale happens.
 You can compare pre-sales to the warm-up routine that prepares you for a sale.
 It lays the foundation for your sales team to do their job more efficiently and effectively.
+In the modern landscape, this often includes Product-Led Growth (PLG) Pre-sales tactics where the product value is demonstrated early and often.

 Who doesn’t know that a B2B sales process is long and complicated and that a single salesperson cannot handle it alone?
 A dedicated pre-sales team can take up a few tasks that save the sales team’s time and lets them focus on building relationships with prospective customers.